 Once a spider finds a web page, it places it in the search engine index.
 When a search is performed, the results are extracted from the index and sorted according to the search engine's algorithm.
 Basically, you want web crawlers to focus on pages full of content, but not on pages like thank you messages, admin pages, and internal search results.
 The performance of a focused crawl depends primarily on the richness of links in the specific topic being searched, and a focused crawl generally relies on a general web search engine to provide starting points.

 When you search for something on Google, those pages and pages of results can't materialize out of thin air.
-As search engines always want to deliver the latest and most relevant data, search engine spiders are constantly crawling the web for new information and updates to add to the library.
-Of course, Google is the big dog of the search engine world, so when optimizing a website, it's better to consider Google spiders above all.
-The importance of a page depends on its intrinsic quality, its popularity in terms of links or visits, and even its URL (the latter is the case with vertical search engines restricted to a single top-level domain, or search engines restricted to a fixed Web site).
+As search engines always want to deliver the latest and most relevant data, search engine spiders are constantly crawling the web for new information and updates to add to their library.
+Of course, Google is the big dog of the search engine world so when optimizing your website it's better to consider Google spiders above all.
+The importance of a page depends on its intrinsic quality, its popularity in terms of links or visits, and even its URL (the latter is especially true with vertical search engines restricted to one top-level domain or search engines restricted to one fixed website).